paradigm-lab/FastAPI/README.md

 	Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model.
 	The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.
 	It's responsible for restarting our application

+## NGINX
+	High performance webserver that can act as a proxy Can handle SSL termination

+	HTTPS Reuquest  -->  NGINX  --->  HTTP 	-->    GUNICORN(Workers)

 ## Answers: